balena-io/docs/pages/reference/cli.md

 ## Getting started

-Once you have the CLI installed, you'll need to log in, so it can access everything in your {{ $names.domain }} account.
+Once you have the CLI installed, you'll need to log in, so it can access everything in your resin.io account.

 To authenticate yourself, run: